Dawntraoz-Storyblok/sb-mastering-nuxt-course/README.md

-# Nuxt 3 Minimal Starter
+# Mastering Nuxt 3 course

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.